 Not Sure on Recharging or Replacing?
 Get a Fire Extinguisher Inspection!

-Our nationwide fire protection services team can also assist with choosing the best extinguisher for each area of your business and perform annual fire extinguisher inspections, which must be completed by a licensed technician.
-Contact AIE today if we can help you with fire protection needs.
+Our nationwide commercial fire protection services team can also assist with choosing the best extinguisher for each area of your business and perform annual fire extinguisher inspections, which must be completed by a licensed technician.
+Contact AIE today for help with your company’s fire protection needs.
 800-892-9863

 If you have questions about residential fire extinguishers, please contact your local fire department.